The best things to do in Coney Island

 And don't think that the beach is just a daytime activity.

-Minor league baseball team the Brooklyn Cyclones play here at Coney, and during the off season the stadium hosts rock concerts and other large events.
+Minor league baseball team the Brooklyn Cyclones play here at Coney's MCU Park, and during the off season the stadium hosts rock concerts and other large events.
 Best of all, it's adjacent to Coney Island Brewing, so you can have a kettle-corn inspired beer while you root for the home team.
+MCU Park also hosts a newcomer to the New York City sports scene, the New York Cosmos soccer team, whose debut season was 2017.

 In the city that never sleeps, Coney Island is definitely a 24/7 destination.
 Good news: the subway runs all night.